Links on SoundGuys may earn us a commission. Learn more.

 Why you should trust SoundGuys

 Not only is this site our nine-to-five, but each of us has multiple years of reviewing consumer audio products.
-We’ve kept tabs on the ever-changing world of audio, giving us the ability to parse apart the gimmicks from the gems.
+We’ve kept tabs on the ever-changing world of audio, allowing us to parse apart the gimmicks from the gems.

-We want you to be happy with your purchase—none of our writers see a dime from partnership deals or referral purchases—and nobody here is allowed to benefit from steering you towards one product or another.
+We want you to be happy with your purchase—none of our writers see a dime from partnership deals or referral purchases—and nobody here can benefit from steering you towards one product or another.
 While this site does make money from referrals, the individual writers are paid based on their work, regardless of whether or not people clicked that “buy” icon.
-They will never even know if anyone did, though the site going under might be a good hint.
+They will never know if anyone did, though the site going under might be a good hint.

 Some people prefer to workout with over-ear headphones because of its improved isolation over a pair of earbuds.
 For intense training sessions, however, you’d be better served by IP-rated workout earbuds guaranteed to last.
 Although if you’re adamant about working out with over-ears, there are a variety of headphones that are perfect for the gym.